 Hot Lunch Program

 Capitol School offers a hot lunch option provided by L&L Catering for students and staff.
 You can order by the quarter, choosing to order only the days you desire, for $5.50 per meal.
-One nice feature is that if you are too busy to pack a lunch or just want what’s being served on a particular day, you can actually contact L & L Catering at 554-6323 by 9:00 a.m. that morning and they can add a meal to our delivery for $6.50.
+Or if you are too busy to pack a lunch or just want what’s being served on a particular day, you can actually contact L & L Catering at 512-554-6323 by 9:00 a.m. that morning and they can add a meal to our delivery for $6.50.
 See the menus here.

 2014-15 School Calendar

 The Capitol Letter - Newsletter